Zexlo/LBM-Hacking-Wiki/docs/tutorials/01_Patches.md

 			NTSC-U 1.00 - 6e3d9ae0ed2fbd2f77fa1ca09a60c494
 			NTSC-J 1.00 - 83839f063e42f04147157382dcb019b2
 			PAL    1.01 - 109274d9078b5aecf3bfa9af1d10688c

-	!!! warning "Warning"
-		If you are using a PAL rom, make sure it is the PAL 1.01 revision, as all hosted PAL mods use it.

 	After that, applying the patch is handled by xdelta UI, as shown below:

 	![ ](img_tutorials/xdelta_apply.png){ height='400" }